svenbear/Tidy_Data_Project/README.md

   Here is the link to the data used for this project:
     https://d396qusza40orc.cloudfront.net/getdata%2Fprojectfiles%2FUCI%20HAR%20Dataset.zip
+  The R script run_analysis.R will download and unzip the data, if the script is to be run multiple times, the first 10 lines of code should be commented out to reduce processing time.

  The zipfile contains several files that need to be processed in order to create the final tidy data set.
 Among the important ones are: